narranoid/Substance-TDR-Values/README.md

 3) In the File Explorer, right click Substance-Tdr-Values.bat and then select *Run as administrator* from the context menu.
 ![Run as administrator from context menu](screenshots/Run-as-administrator.png)

+4) Restart your computer.

-4) Whenever the issue comes up again, just re-run the script.
+5) Whenever the issue comes up again, just re-run the script.

 ## Run via PowerShell